LoyolaChicagoBooks/introcs-csharp/rst/cmdline-execution.rst

        gmcs sum_file.cs
        mono sum_file.exe

-   We ran this program earlier through MonoDevelop.
+   We ran this program earlier through Xamarin Studio.
 Recall that that entering the file name ``numbers.txt`` failed, and to refer to the right place for the ``numbers.txt`` file, we needed to use ``..\..\numbers.txt`` or ``../../numbers.txt``.
 This time *just enter* ``numbers.txt``.
 The